Is the Amazon Fire TV Stick 4K or Roku Streaming Stick 4K better?

-The Amazon Fire TV Stick 4K is the brand's most powerful streaming media stick and is more affordable than most 4K streamers on the market.
+The Amazon Fire TV Stick 4K is one of the brand's most powerful streaming media sticks and is more affordable than most 4K streamers on the market.
 The Fire TV Stick 4K also features a simple and intuitive menu and a comprehensive voice experience via the Alexa Voice Remote.

 Pros